ijcai2021/VAIM/README.md

 ``` bash
 python3 VAIM.py
 ```
--By defaul the script will run the first toy example which is f</sub>(x) = x<sup>2.
-To change the example adjust self.example variable in line 12 in VAIM.py
+* By default the script will run the first toy example which is f</sub>(x) = x<sup>2.
+* To run another example, adjust self.example variable in line 12 in VAIM.py
 * To see the jupyter notebbok demo go to VAIM_demo.ipynb